top of page

 8. Recognising and Responding to Safeguarding Concerns

-Recognising Signs of Abuse
+Signs of Abuse

-• Unexplained bruises, burns, or injuries.
+• Unexplained injuries or bruising

-Responding to Disclosures of Abuse
+Responding to Disclosures

-• Listen carefully and calmly without interrupting or asking leading questions.
+• Avoid asking leading questions.

 9. Reporting Procedures

-• Children’s Social Care (Local Authority).
+• Children’s Social Care

-• The Local Authority Designated Officer (LADO) if the concern involves a member of staff.
+• The Local Authority Designated Officer (LADO)

 10. Confidentiality and Information Sharing